Inside: 30 holiday books for preschoolers, annotated and sorted into categories for you.

 (Disclosure: Books and Giggles is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.)

-There’s a wonderful new crop of holiday books for preschoolers this year!
+There’s a great new crop of holiday books for preschoolers this year.
 I’ve combed through as many as I could and found you the very best ones for kids ages 3-5.